 As if an Augustinus Bader moisturizer is necessary and life-changing?
 Yes and no.

-And if you really want to be nifty, a cheap hack would be to purchase the body lotion or the body oil and try using it on the face.
+And if you really want to be nifty, a cheap hack would be to purchase the body lotion and try using it on the face.
 You get more product for less $$$, you know… And everyone knows face creams are just expensive body creams… I might actually try this and report back…